Final birthday hurrah: Honoring the past, forging the future

 On Saturday, Oct.
 26, hospitality management students will serve whole roasted hog and the trimmings two hours before kickoff at the K-State-West Virginia Homecoming Football Game.
 The college’s hospitality tent will be set up, as usual, in Cat Town next to Bill Snyder Family Stadium.

 Prepared by Human Ecology communications

-This entry was posted on Tuesday, October 1st, 2013 and is filed under Apparel, Textiles & Interior Design, Center on Aging, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition, Kinesiology.
+This article was posted on Tuesday, October 1, 2013 and is filed under Apparel, Textiles & Interior Design, Center on Aging, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition, Kinesiology.